Electrical and Computer Engineering Courses

 The objective of the course is to develop mathematical models that allow the study of packet arrival, admission control and congestion control used in emerging high-speed and wireless networks.
 This course is focused on probabilistic modeling and analysis of communication network protocols.
 Topics covered are Markov Chains, Poisson process, queueing models, network of queues, stability and delay analysis, optimal routing, capacity assignment, rate control, fairness.
 Prerequisites: Ece/Csi 416 Computer Communication Networks and Ece 571 Probability and Random Processes or equivalent.

-Ece 679 Projects in Communications and Networking (3)
+Ece 679 Projects in Signal Processing and Communications (3)

-Supervised projects in Communications and Networking.
-Students investigate the state-of-the-art in Communications and Networking through the study of current publications, class discussions, student presentations, and a major project.
-Prerequisites: Students must have completed at least 3 courses in the Communications and Networking Concentration Area of the Department of Electrical and Computer Engineering.
+Supervised projects in Signal Processing and Communications.
+Students investigate the state-of-the-art in Signal Processing and Communications through the study of current publications, class discussions, student presentations, and a major project.
+Prerequisites: Students must have completed at least 3 courses in the Signal Processing and Communications Concentration Area of the Department of Electrical and Computer Engineering.

 Ece 680 Advanced Linear Control Theory (3)